revarbat/muv/REFERENCE.md

         }
     }

 With the `using` clause, you can specify a primitive or function that takes two arguments to use for comparisons.
 When the comparison function or primitive returns true, then a match is found.
 When `using strcmp` it special cases the comparison to actually be `strcmp not`.
+The same applies for `stringcmp`.

     switch (val using strcmp) {
         case("one") {